 The top reason for the basement flooding is due to sewer line backup.
 This often happens when the main sewer lines get clogged up.
 Although sometimes it happens beyond our control and through the city sanitary lines, the most common instigator is our lack of filtering what we pour down our drains.
 Grease, oil, and fats do not mix with water very well.
 As a result, when they are poured down the drain, they do not get washed out easily.
 Once they settle on the walls of the pipes, they dry up and begin forming a blockage.
 Eventually, that block chokes the pipe and creates a full clog.
 Once this occurs, the water you pour down the drain has nowhere to go and begins flowing back into the house pipes, finding exits through floor and shower drains, toilets, and even sinks.
 Often with gravity, this happens in the lower point of the house which is the basement floor drains.
 The best way to prevent this from happening is to collect the oils and fats we cook with and throw them into the garbage inside a water-sealed bag.
 Municipalities that offer Organic Recycling programs will accept these in their “Green Bin” program.

-If you live in the Greater Toronto Area and are in the midst of a flooding catastrophe, Flood Tech can provide you with the immediate help and expertise you need.
-They offer cost-effective water damage inspection and services.
+If you live in The Greater Toronto Area and are in the midst of a flooding catastrophe, Flood Tech can provide you with the fast immediate water damage restoration and Emergency Flood Services help and expertise you need.
+They offer cost-effective water damage inspection mitigation and remediation solutions.
 Call now for professional free advice and quote.

-If your location is outside of the GTA area, you can find a local 24/7 water damage services company on any search engine provider
+If your location is outside of the GTA area, you can find a local Water Damage Services company on any search engine provider

 In case you have no flood insurance coverage, there are catastrophe financial assistance programs from the government.
 You can also reach out to not-for-profit organizations that provide grants and loans to help with disaster recovery.
 Each country has a dedicated organization that handles emergency disaster financial assistance.